 Weaning myself off meds was miserable, but I felt clear and revitalized once it was out of my system.
 Since I stopped using antidepressants, I thought I could keep it under control through talk therapy, exercise, and healthy eating.

 That is, until a couple of years ago.
-Over the course of a few months, I’ve been having more and more mood swings, more random tear fests that aren’t produced by anything external.
+Over the course of a few months, I’ve been having more and more mood swings and more random tear fests that aren’t produced by anything external.

 I didn’t feel okay, and that’s hard to write.
 But as part of Mental Health Awareness Month, it has to be okay to say that.